 You can scroll left and right with your finger to view the table contents.

 Promoting the advancement of employees with disabilities

 Mizuho works hard to create a workplace environment where people with disabilities will be able to work comfortably and enjoy long and fulfilling careers.
 We aim to provide opportunities that take into consideration the specific circumstances of each individual.
-Mizuho has implemented the following initiatives and is promoting the employment and advancement of employees with disabilities:
+We have implemented the following initiatives and are promoting the employment and advancement of employees with disabilities:

 - Flexible forms of employment, such as working from home

 - Work support via a job coaching system

 - Consultation service for employees with disabilities

 Creating a welcoming work environment where differences are celebrated

 At Mizuho Business Challenged, employees with various different disabilities work side by side, putting their skills to use and dividing tasks based on each person's capabilities and expertise.
 Teams, including leaders and sub–leaders, are composed entirely of employees with disabilities.
 Employees are encouraged to work with a high degree of responsibility and independence.
 Employees are responsible for their own schedule management, adherence to deadlines, and quality of work.
 In cases where an employee has difficulty performing a task independently, job coaches devise new methods of work or create manuals that are easy to understand visually.
 Employees cooperate to take on a broad range of duties and continue their personal development.
 We plan to expand Mizuho Business Challenged in order to provide even more opportunities for employees with disabilities to contribute to the Mizuho group.